bexedmondson/bexedmondson.github.io/src/content/docs/games/2025-06-10-love-and-pies.md

 Behind the scenes, Love and Pies is highly data-driven, built with a custom CMS integrated into Unity and its addressable system.
 All live op behaviour, gameplay behaviour, story content, and much more are defined and serialized through the CMS, with drag-and-drop slots for all assets associated with each feature.
 This removed dependencies between artists and developers, and allowed content designers to autonomously implement hundreds of game-days' of story content.

+> [!info|float-right]
+> Prior to launch, this flexibility allowed us to build and test three separate core mechanics simultaneously!

 The merge-2 gameplay is powered by the ECS framework Entitas, which allows rapid adjustments and extensions of gameplay mechanics.

 ## My contributions